Private in person

-What you are about to read will explain a lot, save us time and it will include some free advice.
+What you are about to read will explain a ton, save us time, and will include some free advice.
 It’s a lotta info….

-I don’t want to overwhelm you or give you the sense that you ought to sign up for anything more than just your 1st appointment.
-But I want to give you a sense of what the process will look like should you elect to go the distance with me as your Personal Trainer, and probable Inside Access Point Person to a TON of new VO Casting that I’m doing on line and in person to help cast my students via agents all over the country.
+I don’t want to overwhelm you and we don’t book more than 1 consult at a time.
+This will provide a sense of what the process will look like should we elect to go the distance with me as your Personal Trainer, and probable Inside Access Point Person to a TON of new VO Casting that I’m doing on line and in person to help cast my students via agents all over the world.

 I work with tons of working pros, beginners, and everyone in between with refining their VO skills and ascertaining personal branding.
-I’m the only former agent out there teaching this material, and as such, this course of study offers uniquely tailored advice on the particular likes and dislikes, needs and tools required by the very folks you’re soon to be pursuing for job access (agents in L.A., agents outside L.A., internet casting, casting thru me, yadda yadda.)
+As the only former Agent out there teaching this material, the only one who has also written, produced, and cast thousands of projects, this course of study offers uniquely tailored advice on the particular likes and dislikes, needs and tools required by the professionals you’re soon to be pursuing for job access (Agents, Producers, Casting, casting thru me, yadda yadda.)